+'''

-call psb_halo $(x, desc_a, info)$
+call psb_halo(x, desc_a, info)

-call psb_halo (x, desc_a, info, alpha, work, data)
+call psb_halo(x, desc_a, info, alpha, work, data)

+'''

 x global dense matrix x.

+Scope: local

+Type: required

+Intent: inout.

-Scope: local Type: required Intent: inout.
-Specified as: a rank one or two array with the TARGET attribute containing numbers of type specified in Table 13. desc_a contains data structures for communications.
+Specified as: a rank one or two array with the TARGET attribute containing numbers of type specified in Table 13.

 Scope: local Type: required Intent: in.
-Specified as: a structured data of type psb_desc_type. alpha the scalar α.
-Scope: global Type: optional
+Specified as: a structured data of type psb_desc_type.

+alpha the scalar α .

-Type: optional Intent: in.
-Default: alpha = 1Specified as: a number of the data type indicated in Table 13. work the work array.
+Scope: global Type: optional Intent: in.
+Default: alpha = 1Specified as: a number of the data type indicated in Table 13.

+$\mathbf{work}\xspace$ the work array.

 Scope: local

 Type: optional

 Intent: inout.

 Specified as: a rank one array of the same type of x with the POINTER attribute.

-\mathbf{data} index list selector.
+data index list selector.